ibm-cncoc/terraform-ibm-modules/cos/README.md

 }
 ```

-Alternatively, you can clone this repository and create your own "main.tf" in the root folder and give `source=cos` , where source refers to local path of iks folder"
+Alternatively, you can clone this repository and create your own "main.tf" in the root folder and give `source=cos` , where source refers to local path of cos folder"

 ```hcl
 module "cos" {